the product is esd sensitive and is sold without casing.

 teenage engineering has no obligation to repair, replace, or provide refunds in the following instances:

 before connecting the modules first add the standoffs to the back of the faceplate to make installation easier.

 start from the bottom and continue up leaving the power distribution until last.

-to attach the standoffs, place the screw through the hole from the outside and using a pair needle nose pliers hold the standoffs firmly at the back as screwing.
+to attach the standoffs, place the screws through the holes from the outside, and using a pair of needle nose pliers, hold the standoffs firmly at the back while screwing.

 now repeat this procedure for all modules leaving only the power distro without standoffs.

 the power distro attaches to the frame differently than the other modules. first cut the standoffs from the psu in half using a pair of pliers or wire cutters. then place the screws through the holes and place the power distro on the back, on top of the pre-attached protective sticker cover.